amadejsky/README/README.md

  Currently, I am working on learning Docker to enhance my skills in containerization and cloud based development.
 I am eager to tackle new challenges and make a meaningful impact in achieving company goals.
  I am a person who constantly seeks to expand my knowledge and solve complex problems.
+    <br>This
-This gives me confidence that what I have learned through my studies and projects, combined with my dedication to continuous improvement, will contribute to the success of your company.
+gives me confidence that what I have learned through my studies and projects, combined with my dedication to continuous improvement, will contribute to the success of your company.
 </h3>